 There is something really special about the evenings of early autumn.
 It’s not stuffy or humid, and as the golden glow of long, lingering sunsets stretch across the sky lots of amazing food is brewing.

-Early autumn brings a myriad of flavours to the table, as the end of summer produce coupled with the start of autumnal recipes creates a mouth-watering segue between the seasons.
+Summer and early autumn brings a myriad of flavours to the table, as the end of summer produce coupled with the start of autumnal recipes creates a mouth-watering segue between the seasons.

 Today’s recipe is just that: Tomato Crumble.
 The end of tomato season is nigh, but the rich red fruits are still delicious and mixing them with red peppers and basil feels like summer.
 On top of that – quite literally – a cheese-laden savoury crumble topping lets you know exactly where the year is going.